Team FeXY Board of Directors

-I want to create the same training environment and camaraderie through Team FeXY – a formal team that trains, races, and socializes together.
+I wanted to create the same training environment and camaraderie through Team FeXY – a formal team that trains, races, and socializes together.
 My goal is to build a group of people from all over the US - of all experience levels, backgrounds & abilities - who are passionate about what they do and who want to be part of a group with common interests and goals.
 Members of Team FeXY will be able to train and race endurance sports to the best of their ability.
-2013 will be another big year for Team FeXY as we expand beyond the DC Area and LA Area groups to other regions of the US, as well as for me while I make another push for Kona.
-Some of my other near terms goals include retiring from the rat race of the corporate world and becoming a teacher either at the high school or college level and start a coaching business.
-I'd like to extend the FeXY beyond the Team to coaching, racing and other FeXY products.
+This will be another big year for Team FeXY as we expand beyond the DC Area to other regions of the US (currently expanding into Texas and North Carolina), as well as for me while I make another push for Kona in a few years.

 |Treasurer: Christina Tragle|

-I've never really played an organized sport.
-I dabbled some in gymnastics as a child which turned into cheerleading when I was in high school.
-That was pretty much the extent of my "athletics".
-I actually remember being very worried about passing the 1 mile run test in high school.
+Growing up, I dabbled some in gymnastics which turned into cheerleading when I was in high school.
+I did not play any other organized team sport and even recall being worried about passing the 1 mile run test in high school.
 Starting in college, I jogged a bit here and there and always maintained a decent level of fitness.

 Years later in 2009 and 8 days after having my second child, my husband signed me up for a triathlon.
-I didn't own a bike and didn't know how to swim.
-Preparing for the triathlon helped me get in shape after the baby and made me realize what a gift it was that I was able to do these things with my body.
-Triathlon helps me feel strong and healthy and most importantly gives me energy to stay home with my two young boys.
+I did not own a bike or know how to swim.
+Preparing for the triathlon helped me get in shape after having my children and made me realize what a gift it was that I was able to push my body to those limits.
+Triathlon and endurance racing helps me to feel strong and healthy and gives me energy to spend time with my active family.

-I feel so thankful to train and race and inspired by the talented athletes on our team.
+I feel so thankful and inspired to train and race with talented athletes on our team.
 With my background as a CPA and in corporate accounting, I am happy to give back to Team FeXY as the Treasurer.